Table of Contents

 A well-written job posting is important to accurately describe the responsibilities and minimum requirements for an open position.
 Crafting a clear job post is also important to help you:

-- Reduce recruiting expenses.
-A strong job posting can help reduce the amount of time and money you spend on your recruiting process by identifying the best candidates early on.
+Reduce recruiting expenses.
+A strong job post can help reduce the amount of time and money you spend on your recruiting process by identifying the best candidates early on.
+If you have a highly marketable job posting, it can do some of the legwork for you by getting itself seen by applicants without you having to spend more.
+A poorly optimized posting can cost you a lot of time and money.

 What to Include in a Job Post

-Now that you understand the importance of a well-written job posting, here’s the key information to include.
+Now that you understand the importance of a well-written job post, here’s the key information to include.

 Summary of the Position